Do You Tell the Government Anything When I Buy or Sell Physical Gold or Silver?

 - Sales of 5,000 oz. of silver (purity requirement of .999) in not less than five 1,000 oz. bars trigger a 1099B.

-Sales of silver bullion rounds, silver coins, 1, 5, 10, kilo, and 100 oz. silver bars, or any gold coins, rounds, or bars that are smaller than one kilo -- no matter how larger or small the sale may be -- do not trigger a Form 1099B filing requirement.
+Sales of silver bullion rounds, silver coins, one, five, 10, kilo, and 100 oz. silver bars, or any gold coins, rounds, or bars that are smaller than one kilo -- no matter how larger or small the sale may be -- do not trigger a Form 1099B filing requirement.

 It should be noted, however, that individual taxpayers have their own reporting obligations as to their own tax returns.
-Because the IRS currently considers precious metals to be property, not money, it expects investors to accurately report any capital gains or losses measured in fiat dollars when the bullion is sold.
+Because the IRS currently considers precious metals to be property, not money, it expects investors to accurately report any capital gains or losses measured in Federal Reserve note "dollars" when the bullion is sold.
 You are strongly urged to comply with all your legal requirements, including reporting all your income.
 Any capital gain or loss you incur is generally incorporated into your income tax obligation at the federal and state level.
 (But personal reporting is not required when the metals are purchased and not while the metal remains in your ownership.)